STIXProject/stixproject.github.io/getting-started/analyst-exercise/index.md

 Looks like their Stealer implant named 'IntelRS.exe' has been seen with a couple hashes, so you queue a sweep for those along with its installation filepath

 They've registered their own domains pretending to be legitimate services (like yahoomail.com.co) hosted on some Swiss provider.

-The IPs are linked from the domain, so it's easy to create a ticket for a DNS filter and firewall update.
+The IPs are linked to the domain, so it's easy to create a ticket for a DNS filter and firewall update.

 ## Sharing